 This type of charge is heard in the County Court and cannot be heard in the Magistrates' Court.

 There is a presumption against getting bail for this charge that means that the court will lock you up unless they believe there are exceptional circumstances that mean you should be released on bail.

 Elements of the Offence

 To prove this offence, the prosecution must show that the accused intentionally trafficked or attempted to traffick in a quantity of a drug of dependence, or of 2 or more drugs of dependence, that is not less than the commercial quantity applicable to that drug of dependence or those drugs of dependence.
-This must have been done by the accused without being authorized or licenced to do so under the act.
+This must have been done by the accused without being authorised or licensed to do so under the act.

 The law surrounding this simple proposition can be very complex.
 Given the complexity of drug law, you should ring us and discuss your case if you have been charged.

 Defences to this charge can be: